adelaidemicroscopy/adelaidemicroscopy.github.io/pages/stardist3Dlocally.md

 By default, the notebook is written to run a quick demonstration.
 We will leave it as is for now.
 The next post is this series will describe configuring your own notebook for full training.
 ```

-**4.11** Confirm that stardist training is using your local GPU
+**4.11** Confirm that stardist training is using your local GPU.

 If your environment and notebook was configured correctly, then the demo should use your system GPU.
-You can confirm this in `Task Manager`.
+You can confirm this in `Task Manager`:
-  a.
-Open Task Manager.
+  1. Open Task Manager.
 Press `Ctrl+Shift+Esc`.
-  b.
-Click on the `Processes` tab.
+  2. Click on the `Processes` tab.
-  c.
-Right-click on any of the column headings (e.g., "Name", "CPU").
+  3. Right-click on any of the column headings (e.g., "Name", "CPU").
 From the list, select "GPU" to add as a column.
-  d.
-Look for the `python.exe` app.
+  4. Look for the `python.exe` app.
 When the notebook is training you should see an increase in the GPU `%`.

 ```{figure} ../images/python-gpu-use.png
 ---